DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

+* ** I copied the Questions from README.me and inserted my answers below each question or group of questions for better readability **

 # Prerequisites - Setup the environment:
 I am using a [Vagrant](https://learn.hashicorp.com/collections/vagrant/getting-started) VM with an Ubuntu 18.04 server.